 Eating was once a special occasion.

-Food wasn’t taken for granted.
-Food wasn’t wasted.
-Food was revered for the unique and one-of-a-kind role that it plays in sustaining human life.
+Food wasn’t taken for granted or wasted.
+It was revered for the unique and one-of-a-kind role that it plays in sustaining human life.

 Food was respected and treated as a vital necessity.
 It’s unfortunate to realize that we have forgotten the powerful, life-sustaining role that food plays in our lives.
 Food allows our bodies to grow, heal, and function properly.
 Without food, we would soon die.
 Starvation would be inevitable.